-- (a) An employer must pay a first year adult apprentice who commenced on or after 1 January 2014 and is in the first year of their apprenticeship at not less than whichever of the following is the greater: - (i) 80% of the standard rate; or - (ii) the rate in Table 4-Junior cooking apprentice minimum rates for the first year of the apprenticeship. - (b) An employer must pay an adult apprentice who commenced on or after 1 January 2014 and is in the second or a subsequent year of the apprenticeship at not less than whichever of the following is the greater: - (i) the lowest rate in Table 2-Minimum rates; or - (ii) the rate in Table 4-Junior cooking apprentice minimum rates for the relevant year of the apprenticeship. - (c) Clause 18.5(d) applies to an employee who, immediately before entering into a training agreement as an adult apprentice with an employer, had been employed by the employer as a full-time employee for not less than 6 months, or as a part-time or long term casual employee for not less than 12 months. - (d) The minimum rate that was applicable to the employee immediately before the person entered into the training agreement continues to be applicable to the employee throughout the apprenticeship.
+- (a) An employer must pay an adult apprentice who commenced on or after 1 January 2014 and is in the first year of their apprenticeship at not less than whichever of the following is the greater: - (i) 80% of the standard rate; or - (ii) the rate in Table 5-Junior apprentice-cooking trade minimum rates for the first year of the apprenticeship. - (b) An employer must pay an adult apprentice who commenced on or after 1 January 2014 and is in the 2nd or a subsequent year of the apprenticeship at not less than whichever of the following is the greater: - (i) the lowest rate in Table 3-Minimum rates; or - (ii) the rate in Table 5-Junior apprentice-cooking trade minimum rates for the relevant year of the apprenticeship. - (c) A person employed by an employer under this award immediately prior to entering into a training agreement as an adult apprentice with that employer must not suffer a reduction in their minimum wage by virtue of entering into the training agreement, provided that the person has been an employee in that enterprise for at least 6 months as a full-time employee or 12 months as a parttime or regular and systematic casual employee immediately prior to commencing the apprenticeship. - (d) For the purposes only of fixing a minimum rate in clause 18.5(c), the adult apprentice must continue to receive the minimum rate that applies to the classification specified in clause 18.1 in which the adult apprentice was engaged immediately prior to entering into the training agreement.